 In Portland, Friends staff helped organize an advocacy skills workshop for the public, with a special emphasis on the importance of the Columbia River Gorge Commission incorporating climate-change response into its 2020 Gorge Management Plan.
 Friends volunteers also gathered more than 200 signatures during the day opposing the Zenith Energy oil terminal expansion in Portland.

 November: Hood River Climate Emergency resolutionOn Nov.
-12, Hood River became the first Pacific Northwest city to officially join the worldwide Climate Emergency Campaign.
+12, Hood River became the first Pacific Northwest city to pass a Climate Crisis resolution.
 The resolution that unanimously passed the Hood River City Council “[affirms] strategies to reduce Hood River’s contribution to global warming and to mitigate the effects of the climate crisis on the health and welfare of the citizens of Hood River....[and] initiate efforts to formulate adaptation and resilience strategies in preparation for intensifying climate impacts."

 Before voting on the resolution, councilors heard testimony from activists with the Earth Action Club and the Columbia Gorge Climate Action Network (CGCAN), arguing the net-zero carbon emission target date of 2050 that the council had proposed (changed from 2030 in the original, activist-submitted proposal) was too late to make a difference, and that by delaying it would absolve current councilors of accountability.
 Two of Tomlinson's fellow student activists, Lottie Bromham and Lyric Emmons, gave testimony imploring them to revise the resolution.